Linse Kessler: Television career

 In January 2012, Kessler guest-starred on Paradise Hotel.
-In August 2012, Kessler began starring on Gustav og Linse på udebane, or Gustav and Linse Away, in which she travels the world with her co-host.
+In August 2012, Kessler began starring on Gustav og Linse på udebane, in which she travels the world with her co-host Gustav Salinas.

 Personal life

 Kessler used to own the Copenhagen Redlight strip club in the Nyhavn district of Copenhagen.
 She opened a tattoo salon called Artistico in 2014, which was later sold.
 Kessler has had several run-ins with the law; she was convicted of drug charges, threats against witnesses, and assault.
-She has served time at the Horserød camp and the Vestre Fængsel prison.
+She has served time at Horserød camp and Vestre Fængsel prison.